scintill/macos-server-apns-certs/README.md

 	* run `make clean` to erase the old data and start clean for the next certificates.
 1. Configure
 	* `echo -n yourHostName > config/hostname` (the hostname you give here is displayed in the certificates portal webpage)
-	* `echo -n yourAppleID@example.com > config/username` (you should probably use one you've purchased macOS Server with, but I haven't tried whether they require that)
+	* `echo -n yourAppleID@example.com > config/username` (you should probably use an Apple ID you've purchased macOS Server with, but I haven't tried whether they require that)
-	* `openssl dgst -sha256 -binary | xxd -p -c 32 > config/passwdhash # type your password, then Ctrl-D Ctrl-D`
+	* `openssl dgst -sha256 -binary | xxd -p -c 32 > config/passwdhash # type your Apple ID password, then Ctrl-D Ctrl-D`
 1. Run `make request-body`.
 You should sanity-check the contents compared to `test/expected/request-body`.

 # Sending your certificate request